Atinos31/Fashionista2/README.md

  ### Wishlist
   * The wishlists app allows signed-in users to create one or more wishlists.
 A user can add a product to their wishlist from the  product detail page and manage their lists in the account section.
   * When the used has added products to their wishlist ; they will be displayed here in the same format as the products page.

+### Features left to implement
+  * image variations for a particular item
+  * footer links
+  * wishlist icon changes color and updates quantity of products in the wishlist bag
   ### Coupons
    * Users can use the coupons to apply for discounts on their orders.
 The coupons will be valid for users in a certain time frame.
    * The coupons will not have any limitations in terms of the number of times they can be redeemed and they will be applied to the total value of the shopping cart.
-### Features left to implement
+   ### review form
-  * image variations for a particular item
+   * users can write a review
-  * footer links
-  * wishlist icon changes color and updates quantity of products in the wishlist bag

 ## [Skeleton](#skeleton)